stadiamaps/ferrostar/README.md

 ### iOS

-We will initially target the current iOS major version (17.0).
+After some discussion, we plan to start iOS support at version 16.
-We will eventually support at least the previous major version, but iOS 17 brought many SwiftUI updates that dramatically simplify the code.
+We will roll back the use of features requiring iOS 17 over the coming weeks.
+Our general policy will be to support the current and previous major version.

 ### Android